3D Printing in Healthcare: Revolutionizing the Medical Industry

 What challenges does 3D printing face?

-Regulation issues, high costs, and specialized skills are some of the issues involved.
+Regulation issues, high costs, and specialized skills are among the key challenges.

 Can 3D printing make organs?